-ID: 80225 | Version: 1 | Published: 2022-11-08
+ID: 80225 | Version: 2 | Published: 2023-09-01

-This Distributor code of conduct (DCoC) outlines the minimum ethical standards and expectations Mycronic AB and its group companies (“Mycronic”) require its Distributors (as defined below) to comply with when doing business with Mycronic in terms of employment and labor practices, workplace practices, ethical business practices and environmental management practices in addition to ensure compliance with laws and regulations governing their activities.
+The purpose of this Distributor Code of Conduct (“DCoC”) is to outline the minimum ethical standards and expectations Mycronic AB and its group companies (“Mycronic”) require its Distributors (as defined below) to comply with when doing business with Mycronic in terms of protection of human rights, promoting fair employment conditions, ensuring safe working conditions, ensuring ethical business practices and responsible management of environmental issues.
+This DCoC is based on the Ten Principles of the UN Global Compact.

 - Laws and regulations

-- Management systems
+- Documentation and Management systems

-- Human and labor rights
+- Human rights

 - Occupational health and safety (OHS)

 A “Distributor” is any person or legal entity which distributes Mycronic’s